8bitnation/slack-danklebot/docs/team.md

 ## events

 Selecting an event will expand or collapse it, showing or hiding the names of any participants or alternates.
+The numbers in square braces are in the following format:

+`[ participants/max +alternates ]`

 If you have not already joined an event, you should see an item at the bottom of the participants and alternates list that says `[ join ]`.
 Select either one to join as a participant or an alternate.